emfcamp/software_stories/volunteer_system_user_stories.md

 * Schedule integration
 * Alerts
     - Option for volunteer to get reminder of shift they're signed up for N minutes before it starts
-    - Via email, SMS, IRC, push notifications from website
+    - Via email, IRC, push notifications from website
+    - See other contact details (key/value table for arbitrary information)
 * Admin Alerts (to IRC or a webpage we can watch) for:
     - Volunteer removing signup for a shift within 15(?) minutes of the shift starting
-    - Changes to role instruction wiki pages
+    - Changes to role instruction wiki pages (watches on pages in Mediawiki, ideally pass to an IRC bot)
     - If runner task is still TODO N minutes after scheduled time
 * APIs for:
     - Individual's alerts